 |Course Title||City & Guilds Level 3 Diploma in Plumbing|

 This Level 3 Diploma will suit you if you already have a good understanding of basic plumbing knowledge and skills.
 The qualification focuses on the development of the underlying principles and practical skills required in the Plumbing sector.
 It is designed to deliver a high level of occupational skills and provide a sound platform from which to progress onto a higher education qualification, apprenticeship or into employment.
 The course will also enhance your ability to work to deadlines and increase your speed in the workshop.
 Excellent organisational and time management skills will be developed through working to strict deadlines to complete practical projects.
 You may also have an opportunity to develop skills in a different trade such as joinery or plastering.
-You will also carry out a work placement as part of your studies as well as having opportunities to be involved in external local community projects.

 City & Guilds Level 2 Diploma in Plumbing.